Alxlmsdn/Interference_Identification_Sniffers/README.md

 Each sniffer is an individual micro-benchmark that contains a C source code file that represents the micro-benchmark and a Python file that is used handle/plot data from the sniffer C code or run the C source code automatically.

 For details on how to run an individual sniffer, refer to the README within each individual sniffer.
-To run all the sniffers, edit **configFile.txt** with the parameters to match the system specifications.
-Then execute the **runall** script and the sniffer data will be saved in folders named *Reports* and/or *Plots*.
+To run all the sniffers, edit **configFile.txt** with the parameters to match the system specifications, then execute the **runall.py** script.
+> python3 runall.py 'absoulte-path-to-config-file' 'absolute-path-to-results-folder' --sniffers 'sniffers-to-execute' ...

+Using the **runall.py** script, the first required argument is the file path to the configfile that holds all the arguments for each sniffer.
+The second is the folder path where the results from each sniffer will be saved.
+If only these arguments are given, all sniffers will be executed.
+To only execute specific sniffers, use the **--sniffers** option and follow it with the specified sniffers (space seperated).
+Use **runall.py --help** to see the names for each sniffer.
+An example of using **runall.py**:
+> python3 runall.py /home/documents/configFile.txt /home/documents/results/ --sniffers cpu_bm disk_bw_bm

+This will use the sniffer arguments in the configFile.txt file, then store the results in the .../results/ folder, and only execute the CPU & Disk sniffers.

 ### Cache latency:
 > cache_latency_bm